VII. Key Issues: Regulation & Reform >> C. Health Reform >> Mandatory Health Reform Plans >> Major Risk Insurance (last updated 4.2.17)

 Furman’s 2007 analysis shows that this template could reduce total health spending by 13 to 30 percent, reducing premiums by 22 to 34 percent without hurting health outcomes.
 Moreover, low- and moderate-income families would face less cost sharing than they do under typical plans today while the premium savings would be more than enough to compensate middle- and upper-income families for the modest increase in their exposure to small risks.

-- U.S. These proposals are similar in many respects to bills repeatedly introduced in the 1970’s and 1980’s by Senate Finance Committee chairman Russell B. Long.
+- U.S. These proposals are similar in many respects to bills repeatedly introduced in the 1970’s and 1980’s by Senate Finance Committee chairman Russell B. Long as an alternative to the more comprehensive proposals for national health insurance being discussed at that time.